iamalan/Game-Scripts/README.txt

-Scripts in javascript
+Scripts written in JS

+Property of 2beanz

 No assets incl.
 No gameobjects incl.
-More to come!